fwextensions/QuicKey/docs/chrome-store-description.md

 ★ Incognito mode

 By default, Chrome extensions are not enabled in incognito mode.
-If you want to use QuicKey to switch to incognito tabs as well as normal ones, go to Settings > Extensions, scroll down to QuicKey, and check the "Allow in incognito" option.
+If you want to use QuicKey to switch to incognito tabs as well as normal ones, go to More tools > Extensions, scroll down to QuicKey, and check the "Allow in incognito" option.

 ★ Privacy